 3. Fancy Oil and Vinegar

 Not obvious.
 Right?
 But you can make great vinaigrette using nice oil, nice vinegar and homemade maple syrup.
 Here’s the general idea: one part maple syrup, one part vinegar and three parts oil.
 You can make it more interesting by adding one part dijon mustard, one part nut butter or one part tahini.
-So, go to your grocery store and have a make-your-own-gift-basket moment!
-(Basket not included.)
+So, go to your grocery store and get creative!

 4. Bourbon, Dry Vermouth, Angostura Bitters & Luxardo Cherries